LodeStar-umn/GoogleSheetPuller/README.md

 **docId**: REQUIRED - the document ID of the file you want to display.

-**containingObj**: OPTIONAL - the DOM object where the results will be displayed.
+**containingObj**: the DOM object where the results will be displayed.
 Defaults to the body tag.

-**sheetId**: OPTIONAL - the sheet ID that contains the data.
+**sheetId**: the sheet ID that contains the data.
 Defaults to the first sheet in a spreadsheet file (od6).

 ================